toebeann/BepInEx.ChainedEchoes/README.md

 To install manually, follow these instructions:

 1. Download the relevant archive:
-    - For Windows and Linux/SteamDeck, download the archive designated `x64`.
+    - For Windows, download the archive designated `x64`.
-    - For macOS, download the archive designated `*nix`.
+    - For Linux and macOS, download the archive designated `*nix`.
 2. Extract the downloaded archive into the game folder:
+    - On Windows, the game folder is where the game executable `Chained Echoes.exe` is located.
-    - On Windows and Linux/SteamDeck, the game folder is where the game executable `Subnautica.exe` is located.
+    - On Linux, the game folder is where the game executable `Chained Echoes.x86_64` is located.
-    - On macOS, the game folder is where the game executable `Subnautica.app` is located.
+    - On macOS, the game folder is where the game executable `Chained Echoes.app` is located.
 3. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
 4. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below: